CouncilofLorien/counciloflorien.github.io/docs/cards/T/twilight.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Environment._ One environment card (in play or declared earlier in the same chain of effects) is cancelled and discarded.
-Twilight may also be played as a resource, and may be played at any point during any player's turn. <br>_"The sun dipped and vanished, and as if at the shuttering of a lamp, black night fell."_ ***---LotRII***
+Twilight may also be played as a resource, and may be played at any point during any player's turn. <br>_"The sun dipped and vanished, and as if at the shuttering of a lamp, black night fell."_ ***---&NoBreak;LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>